 - not to enter into an insured transaction with an issuing bank that is 30 days or more past due;

-- to obtain EXIM bank’s prior written approval for rescheduling or accelerating any insured transaction;
+- to obtain EXIM’s prior written approval for rescheduling or accelerating any insured transaction;

 - to make written demands for payment on the foreign issuing bank within 30 days after default;